Klopp2606/Klopp2606.github.io/_posts/2018-11-26-Finishing-Wires-FUZE-Week-9.md

   <tr>
     <td>I took a while posting my blog from the week before because I can't post it at home, but it did not show so I had to quickly change my script to correct my error, the error was just a wrong colour
 Also we were slow finishing the wires
-But made good progress on the robot arm</td>
+And failed to start robot arm</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>